mayakobchenko/updated-metadata-wizard/README.md

 # Ebrains Metadata Wizard

-The EBRAINS Metadata Wizard features a user-friendly interface that enables users to edit metadata in accordance with the OPENMINDS schema directly from their web browser.
-An online form simplifies the process, allowing users to effortlessly create, modify, and upload metadata to the EBRAINS Knowledge Graph.
+The EBRAINS Metadata Wizard is a freely accessible web-based service designed to assist researchers in generating structured, FAIR-compliant metadata for neuroscience research products (datasets) intended for registration in the EBRAINS Knowledge Graph.
+It offers an intuitive interface that allows users to edit metadata according to the openMINDS standard directly from their web browser.
+Built on a form-driven frontend, it features interactive validation, helpful tooltips, and structured guidance to ensure that users can easily create and modify metadata.
+The Metadata Wizard's backend server dynamically generates JSON-LD compliant with the openMINDS framework and uploads metadata to the EBRAINS Knowledge Graph.

 # Acknowledgements